dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
-* TEST IT Fix: Convert Quote characters in open graph title to html entities.
+* Fix: Convert Quote characters in open graph title to html entities.
+* Fix: Pinterest button not working on AMP pages
+* Fix: Hackernews and  Flipboard button not working on AMP pages

 = 3.3.1 =
 * Fix: Remove old unused access token endpoint.
 Please install this update if you were using the FB access token previously or if your share count stucks